Can You Take Gabapentin and Antibiotics Together?

 General Compatibility

 In most cases, gabapentin can be taken safely alongside antibiotics.
-There are no widespread, severe interactions between gabapentin and many common antibiotics such as amoxicillin, doxycycline, or azithromycin.
-This means patients often receive both medications during illness without complications.
+There are no widespread, severe interactions between gabapentin and common antibiotics such as amoxicillin, doxycycline, or azithromycin.
+Patients frequently receive both medications at the same time without complications.
+The combination of gabapentin and amoxicillin, in particular, is commonly encountered and is generally well tolerated.

 Some antibiotics may affect how gabapentin works or increase side effects.
 For example, antibiotics like ciprofloxacin or other fluoroquinolones can sometimes cause nervous system side effects, such as dizziness or confusion, which gabapentin can also cause.
 Taking them together may increase these risks.